What causes the plague? Bubonic plague. Mechanisms of plague development

 • in 1675−1684 - in Poland, Hungary, Austria, Germany, Turkey and North Africa;

 Briefly about the losses: in Malta - 11 thousand people died, in Vienna - 76 thousand, in Prague - 83 thousand.
-By the end of the 17th century, the epidemic began to gradually fade.
-The last outbreak was in the port city of Marseille in 1720, where 40 thousand people were killed.
-Since then, the disease has not been reported in Europe (with the exception of the Caucasus).
+By the end of the 17th century, the epidemic began to gradually subside.
+The last outbreak was in the port city of Marseille in 1720, where it killed 40,000 people.
+After this, the disease was not recorded in Europe (with the exception of the Caucasus).

-The retreat of the pandemic can be explained by progress in sanitation and the use of quarantine measures, the fight against rats as carriers of the plague, and the abandonment of old trade routes.
-During outbreaks in Europe, the causes of the disease were poorly understood from a medical point of view.
-In 1768, the first edition of the Encyclopedia Britannica published the scientific opinion widespread among contemporaries about the origin of plague fever from "poisonous miasms" or vapors brought from eastern countries with the air.
+The decline of the pandemic can be explained by progress in sanitation and the use of quarantine measures, the fight against rats as carriers of the plague, and the abandonment of old trade routes.
+During the outbreaks in Europe, the causes of the disease were not well understood from a medical point of view.
+In 1768, the first edition of the Encyclopedia Britannica published the scientific opinion widespread among contemporaries about the emergence of plague fever from “poisonous miasma” or vapors brought from eastern countries with the air.

-The best treatment was considered the expulsion of the "poison", which was achieved by either natural rupture of the tumors, or, if necessary, their incision and drainage.
+The best treatment was considered to be expulsion of the "poison", which was achieved either by natural rupture of the tumors or, if necessary, by incising and draining them.
 Other recommended remedies were:

 • bloodletting;